Selected entries from the Diary of Eva Roblins

 I will not have an opportunity to narrate tonight’s events, whatever they may be, until tomorrow morning.
 Nevertheless, I will tell you what happened after we arrived at the hotel this afternoon.
 It was the beginning of our first assignment together!
 And, as usual, it started with a good-natured lecture or, I should say, a discussion.
 “By whom?” you ask.
 Naturally by Cindy.

 “The one crucial thing to remember is you never look in their eyes, no matter what.
 Understand?”
 Cindy implores.

 “Yes, I understand.
-But I will have to look at the people to comprehend what they are saying if they speak to me, won’t I?
-However, for the life of me, I can not imagine how children can be that devious.
+But I will have to look at the people to understand what they are saying if they speak to me, won’t I?
+However, for the life of me, I cannot imagine how children can be that devious.
 They’re only kids for crying out loud.”

 With a concerned look on her face, she adds, “But, it’s not the kids’ fault.
 It’s the only way they can survive on the street.
 So be careful.”
 Cindy points to her eyes.